-Current role of mobile technology in support asset maintenance collaboration technical/system.
+Please mention the current role of mobile technology in support asset maintenance collaboration technical/system.

 We coded 19 responses into 42 individual statements.
-The statements were then clustered by similarity into categories and finally mapped to the high-level feature areas as can be seen in Table V.
+The statements were then clustered by similarity into categories and finally mapped to high-level feature areas as can be seen in Table V.